phoebe-kamau/phoebe-kamau/README.md

 - 👯 I’m looking to collaborate on school projects
 - 🤔 I’m looking for help with school projects
 - 💬 Ask me about my culture
-- 📫 How to reach me: @Phoebe-Kamau
+- 📫 How to reach me: kwanjirukamau@gmail.com
 - ⚡ Fun fact: my giggles are never the same